Skip to content

 Info

-Without repo_dirs, you can still create sessions from the CLI by running hive new from within a git repository:
+Without workspaces, you can still create sessions from the CLI by running hive new from within a git repository:

 cd ~/projects/my-app